capajaro/GMMs_Northern-South-America/README.md

 # GMMs_Northern-South-America

-Repository with the published Ground Motion Models for Northren South America developed by Universidad del Norte and the Colombian Geological Survey (SGC), with the advisoring of professor Norman Abrahamson from UC Berkeley.
+Repository with the published Ground Motion Models for Northern South America developed by the Universidad del Norte and the Colombian Geological Survey (SGC), with the advisoring of professor Norman Abrahamson from UC Berkeley.